zillow/recurse/README.md

 `recurse` is about an order of magniture slower than [GNU find][find] after a couple of runs on my home directory.
-See [the benchmark][bench] fo detailed results against other node modules.
+See [the benchmark][bench] for detailed results against other node modules.

 License
 -------